-1. The officer assigned and a supervisor will knock on the apartment door.
+1. A Life and Fire Safety Building Inspector will knock on the apartment door.

 2. When answered by a resident, explain the purpose of the visit and check the extinguisher

-3. If no answer to the knock then officer will open door and loudly and clearly make an announcement that an inspection of the fire extinguisher is being completed.
+3. If no answer to the knock then inspector will open door and loudly and clearly make an announcement that an inspection of the fire extinguisher is being completed.
 If no answer to the announcement then officer and supervisor shall enter the apartment and inspect the fire extinguisher.
-These inspections will be conducted on Monday-Friday from 10am to 4pm.
+These inspections will be conducted on Monday-Friday from 9am to 4pm.

 Cabinets housing fire extinguishers shall not be locked.
 Extinguishers will be mounted within each cabinet so that the front is facing outward so the operating instructions are visible.
 Cabinets shall not be mounted on a wall any higher than four feet off the ground.
 All newly installed cabinets will have an anti theft alarm installed in the cabinet and attached to the extinguisher.
 These alarms sounds an audible sound to deter theft and to alert bystanders of a possible fire extinguisher being tampered with by a vandal.
 (See Anti Theft Device Attachment for Specifications) These devices have proven to reduce vandalism and theft of extinguishers.

-Public Safety offers Fire Extinguisher Education programs to employees who have been designated by their department to use fire fighting equipment.
+Life and Fire Safety offers fire extinguisher education programs to employees who have been designated by their department to use fire fighting equipment.
 All other employees who are not designated to use fire fighting equipment and are not trained on the use of fire fighting equipment must evacuate the building immediately.
 The college must also provide an educational program to familiarize employees with the general principles of fire extinguisher use and the hazards involved with incipient stage fire fighting.
 The college must provide the education required upon initial employment and at least annually thereafter.
 All records of fire extinguisher training will be maintained in each employee's record as well as a master list kept by Public Safety.

 Extinguisher User Guidelines -